 Working as a cosmetic doctor, I see both men and women who are unhappy with their skin and body for a variety of reasons.
-Working with people on their “treatment journey” I have been fortunate enough see first hand how enhancing a person’s looks can dramatically improve how they see and think of themselves in a more positive light.
-It lifts their mood, improves their self -confidence and self esteem.
-It is this boost in positivity, which is often the much needed first step towards self-love.
+Working with people on their “treatment journey” I have been fortunate enough to see first hand how enhancing a person’s looks can dramatically improve how they see and think of themselves in a more positive light.
+It lifts their mood, improves their self-confidence and self-esteem.
+It is this boost in positivity which is often the much needed first step towards self-love.
 This has to be the most rewarding aspect of my job as a cosmetic doctor.

 Despite the imagery we see daily on social media of perfect faces and bodies, I don’t believe there is a perfect “template” of beauty that we should aspire too.
 Beauty is unique to you.
 It’s not about erasing imperfections; it’s about optimisation of your natural looks rather than changing your face to fit a “ standardised model of beauty”.

 In summary when people say happy girls are the prettiest, I have to totally agree.
 Love yourself; take of care yourself and your natural beauty will shine through, without having to try too hard!